OpenITI/RELEASE/README.md

 ## Corpus metadata

 Each release has a metadata file in TSV format, named as the release number (e.g., "OpenITI_metadata_2020_1_2").
 The file contains general information about the books and authors, such as title, length in Arabic tokens and characters, URI, book unique identifiers, tags.
 The description of the metadata file for each release is provided in the corresponding release note.
-To facilitate the search functionality, the corpus development team has developed an [application](https://github.com/OpenITI/release_metadata_html) in which the release data can used to produce and HTML view of the metadata.
+To facilitate the search functionality, the corpus team has developed an [application](https://github.com/OpenITI/release_metadata_html) in which the release data can used to produce an HTML view of the metadata.

 For more information on OpenITI, see [here](https://maximromanov.github.io/OpenITI/).